WebAssembly/component-model/design/mvp/CanonicalABI.md

 implementation-instance is the same as the current instance (which is statically known for any given `canon resource.drop`).

-When a destructor isn't present, the rules still perform a reentrance check since this is the caller's responsibility and the presence or absence of a destructor is an encapsualted implementation detail of the resource type.
+When a destructor isn't present, there is still a trap on recursive reentrance since this is the caller's responsibility and the presence or absence of a destructor is an encapsulated implementation detail of the resource type.

 ### `canon resource.rep`